 An ability to read and understand legal French is useful as many sources of Jersey law are in French.
 For those who want to brush up their level of the language in advance, one source of tuition is the Alliance Française de Jersey.
 If you do not speak French at all, this would definitely be advised.

 You will also get opportunities to interact with several French students enrolled on the LLB course.

 What French language training is available after enrollment on the course?

 These are designed to be discussion-led, with students having done a substantial amount of preparation beforehand.
-Teaching will be lead by the visiting and the adjunct professor for the module.
+The visiting and the adjunct professor for the module will lead the discussions.

 Are there any written assignments?

 None are compulsory, but the visiting professor in each module will set and mark a piece of written work for students who wish to receive feedback on their progress.

 They are not designed to be ultra-detailed textbooks but they will provide an explanation of all the topics on the syllabus.